axanthos/orange3-textable/docs/doc/annotations_uses.rst

 The uses of annotating segmentations
 ==========================
+Annotations are bits of information attached to text segments.
+They let you go beyond what's in the text, and extend Orange Textable's analytic capacities from textual content to user-provided interpretative information and metadata.

 In Orange Textable, an *annotation* is a piece of information attached to a segment.
 Annotations consist of two parts: *key* and *value*.
 For instance, in